ivario123/RnR/BORROW_CHECKER.md

-# Borrow checking and linearization
+# Borrow checking and renaming

 The borrow checker works based on 2 simple data structures, both are hashmaps, one hashmap that maps $`1->many`$ [`borrows`](./src/borrow_checker/env.rs#13) and one hashmap that